Honduras Monday: Kids to Copan

 HeRO San Juancito dedication

 We went back to the hotel, where I had a nice opportunity to wander the mall for a few minutes and buy lunch.
 It’s just nice to be in a completely foreign culture… very interesting.
 Unfortunately, due to a tax rule exempting foreign restaurants from taxes, most of the places are american chains.
 Yuk.
-We went to the orphanage (same one as last year) and played more games with the kids.
-I fell in love (again) with Jocelyn … so wonderfully sweet, what an amazing kid.
-When I showed her my sunburned arm, she rolled the cuff of my shirt down and started buttoning it, as if to take care of me.
+We went to the orphanage (

 Finally … a comfortable place to sleep … what a long day!